NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- NC State and its opponents have scored at least 62.5 points or more only one time this year.
+- NC State has combined with its opponents to score more than 62.5 points just once this year.

-- North Carolina's games have gone over 62.5 points in six of 11 chances this season.
+- North Carolina and its opponents have combined to score more than 62.5 points in six of 11 games this season.

 - Friday's total is 7.5 points lower than the two team's combined 70 points per game average.

-- These two squads combine to surrender 50.1 points per game, 12.4 fewer than this contest's over/under.
+- These two squads combine to allow 50.1 points per game, 12.4 fewer than this contest's over/under.

-- Wolf Pack games have an average total of 54.2 points this season, 8.3 fewer than Friday's over/under.
+- The Wolf Pack and their opponents score an average of 54.2 points per game, 8.3 fewer than Friday's total.

-- In 2021, games involving the Tar Heels have averaged a total of 67.2 points, 4.7 more than the set over/under in this contest.
+- In 2021, games involving the Tar Heels have averaged a total of 67.2 points, 4.7 more than the set total in this contest.

 NC State Stats and Trends

-- The Wolf Pack have an ATS record of 4-1 in their five games when favored by 6 points or more so far this season.
+- This season, the Wolf Pack have an against the spread record of 4-1 in their five games as a favorite of 6 points or more.

-- NC State's games this year have hit the over on six of 11 set point totals (54.5%).

-- In games that NC State picks up over 412.2 yards, the team is 2-3 against the spread and 3-2 overall.
+- When NC State piles up more than 412.2 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Wolf Pack have turned the ball over 10 times this season, four fewer than the Tar Heels have forced (14).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.